Strydir/SSLoader/README.md

 Load your Steam Games and Experiences, mp4's, doc's, pdf's (anything that your browser can render), or non-Steam games and experiences into Lists and Webpages for use in WindowsMR, VRToolbox, Oculus(not tested but they should work) or Vive from your Desktop,  or just to organize them.
 Using VRToolbox or WindowsMR, you can launch them from in VR, too!

+You can sort your Lists by Name, AppId or Install Drive.

+You can print your Lists by clicking the "Print Page" button.

 Set your SteamVR Home to VRToolbox, Virtual Desktop, Bigscreen beta or pick your own!

-This is a simplified version of CogentRifter's Home Loader, found here:  https://github.com/CogentHub/HomeLoader.
+This is based on an early version of CogentRifter's Home Loader, found here:  https://github.com/CogentHub/HomeLoader.
 With his permission, I have modified it for my needs.

 I zipped the entire "SSLoader" folder so unzip it to your drive or folder of choice and simply run the SSLoader.exe file.
 I suggest making a shortcut to the exe and placing it on your desktop.